umijs/makojs.dev/docs/docs/features.md

 When files change, Mako will automatically update your code in the browser.
 No need to refresh the page manually.

-And mako has integrated React Fast Refresh, when you change a React component, it will only update the component, not the whole page.
+And Mako has integrated React Fast Refresh, when you change a React component, it will only update the component, not the whole page.

 ![](https://res.cloudinary.com/sorrycc/image/upload/v1718937230/blog/o0dt1fuf.gif)

-HMR in full ant-design-pro project: webpack(above) vs mako(below).
+HMR in full ant-design-pro project: Webpack(above) vs Mako(below).

 ## Diagnostics